Industry Study: eCommerce in Indonesia and How Tokopedia Boosts First Time Conversions by 20%

 What Makes Indonesia a Hotbed for the eCommerce Industry?

 Economy: With over 261.12 million population and a GDP per capita expected to reach 5,790 USD by 2022, Indonesia’s middle-class population is expanding.
 Over 31.65 million users are shopping online.
-Statista predicts the number of users to grow to 43.89 million by 2022 and average online spends to go up to 375 million USD.
+Statista predicts the number of users to grow to 43.89 million by 2022 and the average online spends to go up to 375 million USD.

 Internet penetration: Internet access is believed to be a significant contributor to the flourishing eCommerce industry in Indonesia.
-Internet penetration is high in Indonesia—42.1% of the population have access to it.
+Internet penetration is high in Indonesia—42.1% of the population has access to it.
 The number will further grow up to 49.9% by 2022.

 Device usage: Smartphone usage is low—less than 26% of the population uses them.
 However, despite the low usage, over 55% of online shoppers in Indonesia rely on mobile phones for shopping.